rzcheng/typinggame/README.md

 # Competitive Element

 The competitive element is within course creation and typing speeds.
 In terms of course creation, each user is competing to create a course that receives the most likes and plays.
 In terms of typing speeds, users are competing to have the highest typing average speed or typing speed on a certain course.

+# Engagement and Addictiveness

+The game will be addicting in the same way MonkeyType is -- responsive feedback and chasing high scores.
+Users will constantly wanting to improve their typing speeds, in which the skill cap is extremely high.
+This means there is a lot of room for improvement for everyone, so everyone will work to increase their scores.
+The satisfaction of typing is also addictive in its own sense.

+# Scalability and Expansion

+This project can scale into a typing hub that combines all of the best parts of all typing applications.
+In terms of expansion, we can expand by adding new game modes.
+For example, there can be a level progression like CandyCrush in which users can progress through a path.
+This creates more opportunity for competition and level creation.
+It can also be expanded upon by implementing AI into the course creation, in which a user can type something like "create a course about the mitochondria", and the artificial intelligence will auto-generate a paragraph for the course.

+# Accessibility and Inclusivity

+Design: The interface should be easy to navigate for users of all ages and abilities.
+Larger clickable areas, clear labeling, and a logical layout.

+Customization: Users will have the ability to customize their experience, including font sizes, color contrasts, and other visual elements to help users with visual disabilities.

+Disabilities: The platform should be compatible with screen readers and other assistive technologies used by individuals with disabilities, including alt text for images and audio instructions.

+Languages: To make the app available for all differing language speakers, offer multiple language options.